The quote is from a Youtuber called Amazing Polly, and she is, quite. The point is simple...

 It takes 3 to six months to grow a channel like Instagram or Twitter.
 Blogging takes longer.
 YouTube might take from three to six years to develop.
 Each channel evolves it's own ethos, subscriber types and utility level.
 Twitter is often pure advertising, Facebook, a forum and Linkedin a data channel, but it can all change rapidly.

 The sweet spot is somewhere in the middle...

 Using a restaurant analogy; blogging is writing and posting the menu, analytics is checking the till receipts and social media is the waiter.
 The food still needs to be edible, delivered in good time, served on clean crockery and in budget.

 Back to blogging...

-We keep blogs running on wordpress, self hosted wordpress, BeBee (now an archive), Medium, Medium Carista (Work Blog), WildTherapy (hobby), Blogger (defunct but still a fine technology), Tumblr and quite a few more.
+We keep blogs running on wordpress, self hosted wordpress, BeBee (now an archive), Medium, Medium Carista (Work Blog), WildTherapy (hobby), Blogger (defunct but still a fine technology), Tumblr (multiple blogs) and quite a few more.
 Many of these sites are connected to other channels (IFTTT), and archived for later use.

 The trick with blogs is to find ways to engage and distribute, either linking back to posts, adding them to other channels (like Reddit for example; to make a searchable directory on a high domain ranked platform) or posting them to other outlets, audiences or information silos.
 Hashtags work.

 Making blog posts "evergreen" helps.
 Using strong images helps a lot.
 So does making them readable, engaging and directing readers to a single solid Call to Action.

 We use blog posts as mailshots, a tactic which repurposes the original post, we also post redirect snippets to Instagram and Twitter.
-We add posts to Pinterest as images, Tumblr and Linkedin (as company updates).
+We add posts to Pinterest as searchable images, Tumblr (RSS) and Linkedin (as company updates).

 Facebook profiles we actually avoid, (maybe one post if we want to boost engagement quickly or an upcoming event).
 Facebook business pages are fair game.
 Before Linkedin acquired it, we were happy to make posts into PPT and use them as Slideshare uploads.
 Nowadays that option is less visible to users.
 Still there for SEO purposes.